celo-org/celo-proposals/TEMPLATE.md

 ### Proposed Solution

 Explains in detail the proposed solution.
-Should be the longest section of the doc and contain one or more subsections as needed. way that lends itself to many different hosting setups, reflecting the diversity of our validators and their setups.
+Should be the longest section of the doc and contain one or more subsections as needed.

 ### Alternative Solutions